 Anoghi, located at an altitude of 500 m above sea level, is the highest of all the island's villages.
 It is also one of the oldest villages, established during the Middle Ages, with its elevation providing refuge from the pirates who sailed the Mediterranean during this period.

-This interesting little village can be accessed by two routes.
-One being the road direct from Vathy, turning at Agros and passing Kathara and the other by the Stavros road.
-Both trips offer an attractive scenic view, the Stavros route allowing an excellent view of the nearly all the villages of Northern Ithaca whilst the Agros route, winding as it does, round a mountainous area, shows specatular rocks, olive trees and several vineyards.
+This interesting little village can be accessed by two routes; one being direct from Vathy, turning at Agros and passing Kathara; and the other from the north of island via the Stavros road.
+Both routes offer scenic views with the Stavros route providing stunning views of most ofl the northern villages, whilst the Agros route, winding as it does round a mountainous area, features specatular rock formations, olive trees and several vineyards.

-The Church of Panayia was first built in the Byzantine years, interesting frescoes were added over different time periods but with the damage suffered with the earthquakes, it was rebuilt.
-It is thought that this site was also the location of the temple of the Goddess Hera.
+Anoghi's Church of Panayia was originally built during the Byzantine period.
+Interesting frescoes were added over different time periods.
+Following the destruction caused by the 1953 earthquakes the church was restored.
+It is thought that the site of the church was the location of the temple of the Goddess Hera.